pieterkdevilliers/barefoot-business-book/README.md

 ## Color Contrast

-I used the WAVE Colour Contrast Accessibility Validator to check the contrast of the site.The initial color for the site matched the blue color used for the book cover, but this proved to be of insufficient contrast when used as a text colour or background colour.
+I used the WAVE Colour Contrast Accessibility Validator to check the contrast of the site.The initial colour for the site matched the blue colour used for the book cover, but this proved to be of insufficient contrast when used as a text colour or background colour.

 ![Failed Contrast Test Result Image](https://raw.githubusercontent.com/pieterkdevilliers/barefoot-business-book/main/assets/images/readme-images/contract-failing.webp)